Hairy Woodpecker: A Closer Look at Their Habits and Behaviors

 They can also be found in heavily wooded residential areas and cemeteries that have many mature trees.

-A cavity in a tree is excavated anywhere from 3 to 55 feet above the ground.
-This excavation can take 1 - 3 weeks.
+Hairy Woodpeckers excavate a cavity in a tree anywhere from 3 to 55 feet above the ground.
+This process can take 1 - 3 weeks.

 The female lays from 3 to 6 white eggs laid on a bed of wood chips.